junxit/us-congress-bills-115/bill.md

   - **(4)** Following voting irregularities that resulted in the 2009 election of President Mahmoud Ahmadinejad, the Iranian regime brutally suppressed peaceful political dissent from wide segments of civil society during the Green Revolution in a cynical attempt to retain its undemocratic grip on power.
   - **(5)** Since February 2011 the leaders of Iran’s Green Movement, former Prime Minister Mir Hossein Mousavi, his wife Dr. Zahra Rahnavard, and former Speaker of the Majles (parliament) Mehdi Karroubi, have lived under strict house arrest, ordered by Iran’s Supreme National Security Council.
   - **(6)** In 1999 the Iranian regime brutally suppressed a student revolt that was one of the largest mass uprisings up until that point in the country since 1979.
-  - **(7)** Over a 4-month period in 1988, the Iranian regime carried out the barbaric mass executions of thousands of political prisoners.
+  - **(7)** Over a 4-month period in 1988, the Iranian regime carried out the barbaric mass executions of thousands of political prisoners by hanging and firing squad for refusing to renounce their political affiliations and in some cases for possessing political reading material, including prisoners of conscience, teenagers, and pregnant women.
+In a recently disclosed audiotape, the late Hussein Ali Montazeri, a grand ayatollah who served as former Supreme leader Khomeini’s chief deputy, said that the 1988 mass killings were “the greatest crime committed during the Islamic Republic, for which history will condemn us”.
   - **(8)** Senior governmental, military, and public security officials in Iran have continued ordering, controlling, and committing egregious human rights violations that, in many cases, represent official policies of the Iranian regime.
 - **(b)** *Sense of Congress* It is the sense of the Congress that the United States should—
   - **(1)** deny the Government of Iran the ability to continue to oppress the people of Iran and to use violence and executions to silence pro-democracy protestors;
+  - **(2)** work with international partners to investigate human rights violations by senior officials of the Government of Iran, regardless of where or when such violations took place;
-  - **(2)** support efforts made by the people of Iran to promote the establishment of basic freedoms that build the foundation for the emergence of a freely elected, open, non-corrupt and democratic political system; and
+  - **(3)** support efforts made by the people of Iran to promote the establishment of basic freedoms that build the foundation for the emergence of a freely elected, open, non-corrupt and democratic political system;
+  - **(4)** condemn Iranian human rights abuses against dissidents, including the massacre in 1988 and the suppression of political demonstrations in 1999, 2009, and 2017, and pressure the Government of Iran to provide family members detailed information that they were denied about the final resting places of any missing victims of such abuses; and
-  - **(3)** help the people of Iran produce, access, and share information freely and safely via the internet and other media.
+  - **(5)** help the people of Iran produce, access, and share information freely and safely via the internet and other media.
 - **(c)** *Statement of policy* It shall be the policy of the United States to stand with the people of Iran who seek the opportunity to freely elect a government of their choosing, and increase the utilization of all available authorities to impose sanctions on officials of the Government of Iran and other individuals responsible for serious human rights abuses.

 ## § 3.
 Determinations with respect to imposition of sanctions on certain persons responsible for or complicit in human rights abuses, engaging in censorship, engaging in the diversion of goods intended for the people of Iran, or engaging in corruption

-- **(a)** *In general* Not later than 270 days after the date of the enactment of this Act, and annually thereafter (or more frequently if the President determines it appropriate based on new information received by the President) for the following 4 years, the President shall submit to the appropriate congressional committees a report containing a determination of whether any senior officials of the Government of Iran or other Iranian persons meet the criteria described in—
+- **(a)** *In general* Not later than 270 days after the date of the enactment of this Act, the President shall submit to the appropriate congressional committees a report containing a determination of whether any senior officials of the Government of Iran or other Iranian persons meet the criteria described in—
-  - **(1)** section 105(b), 105A(b), 105B(b), or 105C(b) of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (22 U.S.C.
-8514(b), 8514a(b), 8514b(b), or 8514c(b)), or subsection (b) of section 105D of such Act (as added by section 5 of this Act); or
+  - **(1)** subsection (b) of section 105D of the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010, as added by section 5 of this Act; or
   - **(2)** paragraph (3) or (4) of section 1263(a) of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328; 22 U.S.C.
 2656 note).
+- **(b)** *Review of certain entities* The report required under subsection (a) shall contain a review of any activities of cooperative foundations or bonyads in Iran with a capitalization that exceeds $200,000,000 and that meet the criteria in paragraph (3) or (4) of section 1263(a) of the National Defense Authorization Act for Fiscal Year 2017 (Public Law 114–328; 22 U.S.C.
+2656 note) for purposes of corruption.
-- **(b)** *Form of report; public availability*
+- **(c)** *Form of report; public availability*
   - **(1)** *Form* The report required under subsection (a) shall be submitted in unclassified form, but may contain a classified annex.
   - **(2)** *Public availability* The unclassified portion of such report shall be made available to the public and posted on the internet website of the Department of the Treasury—
     - **(A)** in English, Farsi, Arabic, and Azeri; and
     - **(B)** in precompressed, easily downloadable versions that are made available in all appropriate formats.
-- **(c)** *Sources of information* In preparing the report required under subsection (a), the President may utilize any credible publication, database, web-based resource, and any credible information compiled by any government agency, nongovernmental organization, or other entity provided to or made available to the President.
 - **(d)** *Definition* In this section, the term appropriate congressional committees means—
   - **(1)** the Committee on Financial Services and the Committee on Foreign Affairs of the House of Representatives; and
   - **(2)** the Committee on Banking, Housing, and Urban Affairs and the Committee on Foreign Relations of the Senate.